Dikihmd01/latihan-odoo/README.md

 - [x] Chapter 3: A New Application
 - [x] Chapter 4: Models and Basic Fields
 - [x] Chapter 5: Security - A Brief Introduction
+- [x] Chapter 6: Finally, Some UI To Play With